LBBL96/twitter-sentiment-analysis/DEPLOYMENT.md

 # Production Deployment Guide

-This document outlines the strategy, requirements, and best practices for deploying the X Sentiment Analysis Pipeline to production environments.
+This document outlines the strategy, requirements, and best practices for deploying the Reddit Sentiment Analysis Pipeline to production environments.

 ## Table of Contents